 LGV will be reviewed here.
 Other manifestations of C. trachomatis infection are discussed separately.
-(See "Epidemiology, diagnosis, and management of trachoma" and "Clinical manifestations and diagnosis of Chlamydia trachomatis infections".)
+(See "Overview of trachoma" and "Clinical manifestations and diagnosis of Chlamydia trachomatis infections".)

 Although previously rare, lymphogranuloma venereum (LGV) infection has been increasingly reported in developed countries since 2003.
 Large outbreaks have been reported in Western Europe and North America, primarily in men who have sex with men (MSM) [5-10], with the largest outbreak reports from New York City and the United Kingdom (UK) .
 The majority of these cases have presented as proctitis.
 A close epidemiologic link between the outbreaks in the Netherlands and New York City was suggested through molecular typing of the serovars.

 The vast majority of MSM who have acquired LGV are also HIV-infected (76 percent in one report) .
 This is a major public health concern since enhanced shedding of HIV during clinical proctitis could increase the risk of HIV transmission to uninfected men .
 In the UK outbreak of 327 cases of LGV, 4 percent of the patients also had a new diagnosis of HIV infection .
 Thirty-nine percent had a diagnosis of another sexually transmitted infection and approximately 19 percent were also infected with hepatitis C virus.